Auctioning with Strategically Reticent Bidders: The Basics of Mechanism Design with

-Similarly, the mechanism is ex-post IR if it satisfies for every bidder $i$, for any {fully revealing signal profile} $(\theta_i, \theta_{-i})$ and {truthful type profile} $\types$,
+Similarly, the mechanism is ex-post IR if it satisfies for every bidder $i$, for any {fully revealing signal profile} $(\sigma_i, \sigma_{-i})$ and {truthful type profile} $\types$,

-\end{definition} That is, participating, reporting true type and revealing full information is a Bayes-Nash equilibrium of the corresponding game in the ex post stage, i.e., any bidder does not strictly prefer partial revealing his state or misreporting his type even when seeing all other bidders' private states of nature.
+\end{definition} That is, participating, reporting true type and revealing full information is a Bayes-Nash equilibrium of the corresponding game in the ex-post stage, i.e., no bidder strictly prefers to partially reveal his information variable or misreporting his type after seeing all other bidders' fully revealing experiments and truthfully reported types.